 Ecamm Live supports a wide variety of cameras and input sources.

-You can use your Canon DSLR camera with Ecamm Live without any extra hardware or software.
-Connect your Canon DSLR to your Mac’s USB port.
+You can use most DSLR or mirrorless cameras with Ecamm Live without any extra hardware or software.
+Connect your camera to your Mac’s USB port.
 Your camera will now be an option in Ecamm Live’s Camera menu.
-Some Nikon DSLRs may be recognized by Ecamm Live, but the video quality will not be high.
-No other brands of DSLRs or mirrorless cameras are supported via USB.
 If the camera provides HDMI output, and you have a video capture device, use the HDMI Encoder method above instead for better video quality.

 We’ve built in special support for cameras connected to your Mac through Blackmagic Design capture devices.
-Amongst our community, the most popular HDMI input device is the Blackmagic Design UltraStudio Mini Recorder.
+Amongst our community, the most popular Blackmagic input device is the UltraStudio Recorder 3G.
 Once you’ve connected this to your Mac, and connected your camera to it, you’ll be able to select your camera in the Camera sources of Ecamm Live.
 The Blackmagic device will also show up as a microphone option in Ecamm Live’s microphone list.

 Blackmagic Tip: If you aren’t seeing video from your Blackmagic device, it may need a setting changed.
 Open Blackmagic’s “Desktop Video Setup” application in your Applications folder.
 Ensure that the device’s video input is set to HDMI instead of SDI.